Russell, Leon [Bridges, Claude Russell]

 - Jonas Westover

-(b Lawton, OK, April 2, 1942).
+(b Lawton, OK, April 2, 1942; d Nashville, Nov 10, 2016).
 American singer, songwriter, keyboard player, and producer.
-He is well respected for his solo work—a mix of rock, folk, and country music—but his work as a session musician has also brought significant recognition.
+He is well respected for his solo work—a mix of rock, folk, and country music—but his work as a session musician also brought significant recognition.
 He began playing piano at the age of four and was playing in clubs in Tulsa as a high school student.
 His band, the Starlighters, managed to score a spot as the opening act for Jerry Lee Lewis in 1959.
-Russell moved to Los Angeles the same year and quickly established himself as a session musician, notably with Wrecking Crew, the, the group of musicians Phil Spector used to accompany his artists.
-With the Wrecking Crew, he accompanied artists such as the Byrds, Herb Alpert, and Gary Lewis and the Playboys.
-The keyboard player on hundreds of recordings, he opened his own recording studio in 1967.
-He has since been active in almost all fields of popular music, from musician to singer to songwriter to label owner (he founded Shelter Records in ...
+Russell moved to Los Angeles the same year and quickly established himself as a session musician, notably with the Wrecking Crew the group of musicians Phil Spector used to accompany his artists.
+With the Wrecking Crew, the accompanied artists such as the Byrds, Herb Alpert, and Gary Lewis and the Playboys.
+The keyboard player on hundreds of recordings, he opened his own recording studio in ...